Optomatica/opto_ml_blog/julia_closure/blog.md

 ```

+# Recursion with Julia
-## 3. Recursion
+## 3. Simple Recursion
-The Fibonacci sequence has always been the manifesto example for recursion.
-You start in a top-down approach from given N until reaching the base case `0`.
+By applying the top-down approach from given N until reaching the base case `0`, we can do the following with Julia but this approach is very slow.
+We may not even be able to compute higher numbers before the end of the day or crashing the memory.

 ```julia
 function fib_recursion(n)